ChristianSachers/PPV-system-health/tasks/prd-ppv-system-health-monitor.md

 The PPV System Health Monitor is a forensic analysis tool designed to investigate and understand the fulfillment performance of our programmatic public video ad serving system.
 Rather than managing active campaigns, this tool performs retrospective analysis on completed campaigns and deals to identify system performance patterns, bottlenecks, and improvement opportunities.

-**Core Problem:** Currently, there is no transparency into whether our ad serving system achieves optimal campaign fulfillment.
-We need to establish baseline performance metrics and discover patterns that indicate system health issues.
+**Core Problem:** Currently, there is no transparency into whether our ad serving system achieves optimal impression delivery fulfillment.
+We need to establish baseline fulfillment metrics comparing delivered impressions against impression goals to discover patterns that indicate delivery performance issues.

+**Key Insight:** The system's primary purpose is FULFILLMENT ANALYSIS - measuring how well campaigns and deals achieve their impression goals, not budget or CPM optimization.

 **Target User:** Product Manager with deep PPV domain knowledge and CS background, requiring visual data exploration tools with clickable insights for deeper investigation.

 ## Discovery Goals

 ### Primary Hypotheses to Test:
-1. **100% Fulfillment Hypothesis:** Guaranteed campaigns and deals should achieve 100% impression delivery when sufficient opportunity exists
+1. **100% Fulfillment Hypothesis:** Guaranteed campaigns and deals should achieve 100% impression delivery (Delivered ≥ Impression Goal) when sufficient opportunity exists
-2. **DSP Interference Hypothesis:** Deal underperformance may correlate with DSP bidding cessation rather than system failures
+2. **DSP Interference Hypothesis:** Deal underperformance may correlate with DSP bidding cessation rather than system delivery failures
-3. **Opportunity vs. Performance Hypothesis:** System failures can be proven by demonstrating adequate inventory opportunity existed but wasn't utilized
+3. **Delivery Opportunity Hypothesis:** System failures can be proven by demonstrating adequate inventory opportunity existed but impressions weren't delivered to meet goals
-4. **Pattern Recognition Hypothesis:** Underperformance patterns exist across temporal, geographic, or campaign parameter dimensions
+4. **Fulfillment Pattern Hypothesis:** Impression delivery shortfall patterns exist across temporal, geographic, or campaign parameter dimensions

 ### Learning Success Criteria:
-- Ability to prove when system had adequate opportunity but failed to deliver 100% fulfillment
+- Ability to prove when system had adequate opportunity but failed to deliver impression goals (shortfall analysis)
-- Clear identification of guaranteed vs. unguaranteed performance gaps
+- Clear identification of guaranteed vs. unguaranteed impression delivery performance gaps
-- Discovery of actionable patterns that point to specific system improvements
+- Discovery of actionable fulfillment patterns that point to specific delivery system improvements
-- Establishment of quantitative baseline for future system performance comparison
+- Establishment of quantitative impression delivery baseline for future fulfillment performance comparison

+**Success Metrics:** Fulfillment Rate = (Delivered Impressions / Impression Goal) × 100%

 ## Investigation Workflows